marcpouliot/LCDSched-button-TaskScheduler/README.md

 and the LCD/button shield.
 The intent is to comment the sketch file and understand how github works by testing pull requests.
 I assume a Branch is for major versions.
+______
+It will compile ok only if function prototypes are NOT required. next versions has function protoytypes but I do not use github for my projects, the concept is esay to understand (I used sccs in my young days), but the usage gives me headaches...